whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 'Bioconductor' is a repository of many packages related to handling data in bioinformatics.
-Because it would be confusing to always have all these functions available (and because some packages may end up using the same names) you need to specifically tell R to make a package available.
-This is done using the `install.packages` and `library`
+Because it would be confusing to always have all these functions available (and because some packages may end up using the same function names) you need to specifically tell R to make a package available.
+This is done using the `install.packages` and `library` functions:
-functions:

     ## Install the package for your R environment
     install.packages("ggplot2")